konjit/databases-cohort51/Week3/RECIPESNF.md

-# Normalization Assessment of Recipes Database
+# Normalization of Recipes Database

 ## The recipes database has a total of 7 tables
 # Database Tables and Their Columns